 This seminar is open to the public.

-The theme of the 2016–2017 Herbert C. Kelman Seminar on International Conflict Analysis and Resolution is negotiation, conflict, and the news media.
+The theme of the 2018–2019 Herbert C. Kelman Seminar on International Conflict Analysis and Resolution is negotiation, conflict, and the news media.
 It explores the relationship between the news media and conflict-resolution efforts worldwide and examines how the framing and reporting of conflict influences the public understanding of events.
-The seminar considers ways to strengthen the capacity to prevent, resolve, and transform ethno-national conflicts.
+The seminar considers ways to strengthen the capacity to prevent, resolve, and transform ethnonational conflicts.
 The topics this year include the impact of the pandemic on domestic, regional, and global politics; lessons learned from the pandemic; what is the new normal and the corresponding leadership challenges; new approaches to addressing racial inequality; US immigration policy; implications of trade wars on global conflicts; negotiating with North Korea; impact of the #MeToo movement on women’s roles in international affairs—and more.
 Speakers include experts from academia and the media, as well as political actors from conflict regions.
 This series, sponsored by the Weatherhead Center for International Affairs, has been planned in collaboration with the Program on Negotiation at Harvard Law School.